A Simple Guide to Book Genres

 Graphic Novels

-Graphic novels combine illustrations and text to tell stories, similar to comics but often aimed at older readers.
+Graphic novels combine illustrations and text to tell stories, similar to comics but aimed at older readers.
 They can present original narratives or adaptations of popular books and movies, offering a unique blend of visual art and storytelling.

 Non-Fiction